marklogic-community/pipes/README.md

 This will run the UI, copy the deploy backend modules to the appropriate location within your DHF project and load these modules to the modules DB specified in the application.properties

 Pipes UI is now running on localhost and the port that you've specified in the application.properties under value server.port.
-Example: [localhost:8081](localhost:8081)
+Example: [localhost:8081](http://localhost:8081)

 For subsequent Pipes runs on the same DHF project, you can omit the deployBackend parameter.

+## Uhm, OK, I gout it up and running!
+How do I use it?
+Learn on Pipes Wiki [how to create your first Pipes project](https://github.com/marklogic-community/pipes/wiki/Creating-your-first-Pipes-project)

 Have fun!